 For the year 2022, among the highest-paid officers are personnel handling the positions of President and CEO, Retail Banking Group Head, and Chief Financial Officer.
-In determining the remuneration of these personnel, the Bank sets into consideration, as basis in the assessment of remuneration offer, the candidate's educational attainment, degree of experience in the field of banking or in specific job assignment, and age.
+In determining the remuneration of these personnel, the bank sets into consideration, as basis in the assessment of remuneration offer, the candidate's educational attainment, degree of experience in the field of banking or in specific job assignment, and age.

 At all times, the Bank adheres to labor standards in the payment of wages and benefits to its employees.
 Its compensation and incentive structure is by mandates set by the regulators and the Bank's By-laws.
-The Bank is concerned with the welfare of its employees and ensures the provision of competitive and equitable salaries.
+The bank is concerned with the welfare of its employees and ensures the provision of competitive and equitable salaries.

 As a standard basis in classifying the positions, the Bank adopts the Point Rating System Method in assessing the value of jobs available in the organization and in pricing them correspondingly following defined compensable factors.
+Under this method, jobs are taken down based on various identifiable factors.